 Gunjan’s litigation experience includes representing contractors in suspension and debarment proceedings, bid protests, and prime/sub disputes.
 Gunjan has helped contractors of all sizes through contentious suspension and debarment proceedings before multiple agencies including the U.S. Air Force, U.S. Army, General Services Administration, Environmental Protection Agency, Department of Education, and U.S. Agency for International Development.
 In 2014, he was named a D.C.
 “Rising Star—one of 40 lawyers under the age of 40” by the National Law Journal’s Legal Times for his suspension and debarment work.

-In bid protests, Gunjan has represented contractors of all sizes before the Government Accountability Office and the Court of Federal Claims.
+In bid protests, Gunjan has represented contractors of all sizes before the Government Accountability Office, the Court of Federal Claims, and state and local government agencies.
 In these cases, Gunjan has represented both protestors and intervenors on programs valued from several million to over a billion dollars.

 Gunjan’s transactional experience includes serving as lead government contracts counsel in contractor mergers and acquisitions.
 In addition to advising on government contracting issues, Gunjan also advises on Defense Security Service and Committee on Foreign Investment in the U.S. (CFIUS) issues and filings.
 As part of his CFIUS practice, Gunjan has experience counseling companies in various industries, including aerospace, semiconductors, and biotechnologies on the Foreign Investment Risk Review Modernization Act (FIRRMA).
 His transactional experience also encompasses drafting and negotiating joint venture and teaming agreements.